Losant/losant-docs/docs/experiences/endpoints.md

 ![Experience Endpoints](/images/experiences/endpoints-list.png "Experience Endpoints")

 Endpoints are listed within the "Endpoints" tab of your application's "Experience" subsection.
-There is also a list of Endpoints on the Experience overview page, sorted by most times invoked in the last 24 hours.
+There is also a list of endpoints on the Experience overview page, sorted by most times invoked in the last 24 hours.

 Click an endpoint's route in the list to view its configuration, make edits or view workflows associated with the endpoint.